113ll3/Ibmclouddocscli/sdk/sdk_BMSClient.md

 ## Initializing your Cordova application
 {: #init-BMSClient-cordova}

-1. Add the Cordova plug-in by running the following command from your Cordova application root directory:
+1. Add the Cordova plugin by running the following command from your Cordova application root directory:

   ```
   cordova plugin add bms-core